jmuehlig/perf-cpp/docs/sampling-symbols-and-flamegraphs.md

 ## Generating Flamegraphs

 To generate flamegraphs, record the instruction pointer and callchain.
-Including the timestamp and sorting the results produces more condensed output.
+Recording the timestamp and sorting the result condenses the output: consecutive samples with identical call stacks are merged into a single line, and sorting by time places samples from the same code region next to each other.
+Unsorted output is still valid; flamegraph tools sum up duplicate stacks.

 ```cpp
 #include <perfcpp/sampler.hpp>